Morning update: Top stories to start your day

 Canada’s total population was counted at just more than 35 million, a 5-per-cent increase from 2011.
 About two thirds of that increase can be attributed to immigration – and by 2056, all of our population growth may rely on international migration.
 As for Atlantic Canada’s dwindling population share, John Ibbitson argues immigration is the only way for the region to remain economically viable and politically relevant.

-RCMP declines to review past sex-assault complaints
+RCMP to review past sex-assault complaints

-The RCMP, Canada’s largest police force, says it won’t review sexual-assault complaints it classified as unfounded.
-A slew of forces across the country, including the Ontario Provincial Police, have committed to auditing past cases after The Globe’s Unfounded investigation revealed one in five sex-assault cases are dismissed by police as baseless.
-RCMP detachments jointly had an unfounded rate of 17 per cent, but 77 of the 467 jurisdictions had rates above 30 per cent.
-All of New Brunswick’s municipal forces have committed to reviewing past cases.
-That means possible changes to cases for some complainants in the province, but not others who fall under RCMP jurisdiction.
+RCMP Commissioner Bob Paulson has stepped in and said he has ordered a review of all recent cases of sexual assault that were deemed to be unfounded.
+Commissioner Paulson’s statement to The Globe and Mail early on Thursday goes further than what the police force had let out the previous day, when it said it was only reviewing its policies and practices.

 Freeland sends warning shot on trade